almende/eve/concepts/position.md

 Windows).

-### Eve's approach
+### Eve\'s approach

-Eve's approach for multi agent platforms is quite the opposite of traditional platforms.
+Eve\'s approach for multi agent platforms is quite the opposite of traditional platforms.
 The core of Eve is not delivering an a multi-agent platform environment.
 The core is defining a standard way for agents to make themselves available